FLAME: Federated Learning Across Multi-device Environments: Evaluation

-\textbf{Energy Drain Profiles.} Our FL testbed also incorporates the energy drain profiles of modern embedded processors, thus allowing us to quantify the energy drain associated with training models on real client devices.
+Our FL testbed also incorporates the energy drain profiles of modern embedded processors, thus allowing us to quantify the energy drain associated with training models on real client devices.
 To this end, we measure the energy consumption of training an HAR model on 9 different processors as shown in Table~\ref{tab:energy_profiles}.
 These devices are chosen because of their compatibility with Python that enable us to federate TensorFlow model training on them.
 For energy profiling, we choose the same training configuration of the HAR model (i.e., network architecture, learning rate, local epochs, dataset) that is used in our end-to-end FL experiments (see \S\ref{sec:hparams}).
 We run the training for five rounds and measure the mean training time per round and the mean energy consumption on each processor separately.
 In total, this results in 9 realistic device profiles for each dataset.
 Finally, in our large-scale FL evaluation, each client in the FL setup (obtained after data partitioning) is randomly assigned one of the 9 device profiles.
 When a client participates in a training round, it experiences energy drain according to its assigned profile.
+An additional round of profiling for training without personalization revealed that the energy budget is 70\% of the numbers reported in Table~\ref{tab:energy_profiles}.
+This value was used for baselines that do not employ per-round personalization.

 We note that a recent work called FedScale~\cite{lai2021fedscale} took a similar approach of creating an experiment testbed for FL; however they did not include any simulation of realistic energy consumption on edge devices.